How do I connect Salesforce, HubSpot, and Snowflake to Structify and confirm the data is syncing correctly?

 How It Works (Step-by-Step)

-Below is a more detailed, operator-friendly breakdown.
+Below is a more detailed, step-by-step walkthrough.

 1. Connect Salesforce to Structify

-Navigate to Connectors
+- Navigate to the Connectors or Data Sources area.

 - Search for Salesforce.

-Authenticate your Salesforce account
+b.
+Authenticate Salesforce

 - Click Connect Salesforce.

-- Approve Structify’s requested scopes/permissions.
+- Approve Structify’s requested access scope.

 - Accounts